Pryaxis/orion-core/README.md

-## Orion
+## Orion.Core

-Orion is the next generation of Terraria Server APIs.
-See the [documentation](https://pryaxis.github.io/orion) for more information.
+Orion.Core is the next generation of Terraria Server APIs.
+See the [documentation](https://pryaxis.github.io/orion-core) for more information.